United Nations Convention against Cybercrime: Vaguely defined crimes

 The convention names four types of crimes in particular, which human rights advocates argue are framed too broadly, applicable to any crime committed using an information or communications technology.
 Many of the crimes it would apply to have only a thin connection to the kind of serious cybercrime, like ransomware and child exploitation, that motivated the convention.
 As a result, the convention expands the reach of existing surveillance regimes and the enforcement of controversial, ambiguous laws which countries use to criminalize a range of forms of speech, expression, and dissent, like Jordan's law against "character assassination via social media" or the United Arab Emirates' "condoning sins".
 In a Lawfare article, Eli Scher-Zagier said the treaty "endorses a state criminalizing conduct by anyone, anywhere, so long as the conduct harms one of its nationals".
 The Atlantic Council offered an example of someone displaying a rainbow flag online, which is illegal in Russia.
 Under the proposed convention, because the crime took place online, it falls within the definition of cybercrime and other countries may be expected to share data to assist in such investigations.
+The Cybersecurity Tech Accord, which represents a large number of technology companies (Microsoft, Meta, Oracle, Cisco, Salesforce, et al.), calls the convention a "surveillance treaty" and argued, along with the Electronic Frontier Foundation (EFF), that it could jeopardize cybersecurity research by failing to distinguish ethical from malicious methods.